oracle-livelabs/security/database/story/story-hack/story-hack.md

         ![View EMPLOYEESEARCH_PROD sensitive data on PDB2](./images/hack-lab3c-02.png "View EMPLOYEESEARCH_PROD sensitive data on PDB2")

         **Note**:
-        - A trusted path has been created to be sure that the users will only use the official web app
+        - A trusted path has been created to be sure that the users will only use the official web app.
         - Sensitive column `BONUS_AMOUNT` columns is invisible to adhoc query tools like SQL*Plus, even for the schema owner!
-        - `SIN` is also redacted for this secured database, we did this earlier to help block the proliferation of sensitive data
+        - `SIN` is also redacted for this secured database, we did this earlier to help block the proliferation of sensitive data.

 3. To confirm that the `BONUS_AMOUNT` is still there, have a look on the **UserID 6 (Lillian)** and go back to your HR App **on PDB2**